Charles Henry Waller: Career

-A pronounced evangelical, he acted as examining chaplain to Bishop J. C. Ryle.
-At Oxford he had come under the influence of John William Burgon, and through life his main interest lay in the conservative study and interpretation of the Scriptures, on which he wrote much.
+A collection of his sermons is held at Durham Cathedral.

+Family

 He married, at Heckington, Lincolnshire, on 22 July 1865, Anna Maria, daughter of the Rev. James Stubbs and together they had four sons (three in holy orders) and three daughters (one a Church Mission Society missionary at Sigra, Benares).

 Waller was the father of Rev. Charles Cameron Waller (author of The Sojourn of the Israelites in Egypt And Its Relation to Secular History, The Churchman), Rev. Edward Waller and Rev. Alfred Hamilton Waller.